bhecquet/seleniumRobot-grid/doc/doc.md

 For mobile tests, set the following environment variables:
 - APPIUM_HOME: path to Appium installation path (e.g: where Appium.exe/node.exe resides on Windows)
 - ANDROID_HOME: path to Android SDK (e.g: where SDK Manager resides)

+## API ##

+### selenium grid API ###
+Selenium grid defines several entry points for getting grid status.
+Some of them are defined there [https://github.com/nicegraham/selenium-grid2-api](https://github.com/nicegraham/selenium-grid2-api) but this is not up to date

+As of 3.14, Hub.class defines the following entre points:

+- `/grid/register/*`: selenium internal: register a node on the hub
+- `/wd/hub/*`: selenium internal
+- `/selenium-server/driver/*`
+- `/grid/api/proxy/*`: get node configuration, provided the `id=<nodeIs>` parameter
+- `/grid/api/sessions/*`
+- `/grid/api/hub/*`: get hub configuration
+- `/status`: get hub status
+- `/wd/hub/status`: get hub status
+- `/grid/api/testsession/*`
+- `/grid/resources/*`: access resources from the selenium-server jar
+- `/*`: help page, redirects to console
+- `/grid/console/*`: the console GUI showing all nodes
+- `/lifecycle-manager/*`: allow to shutdown hub

+### seleniumRobot grid API ###

+SeleniumRobot grid defines other entry points

+#### hub entry points ####

+##### GuiServlet (/grid/admin/GuiServlet) #####

+- GET `/grid/admin/GuiServlet`: an other grid GUI offering screenshot of nodes, CPU and memory information, list of active sessions

+##### StatusServlet (/grid/admin/StatusServlet) #####

+- GET `/grid/admin/StatusServlet`: returns JSON information about the state of the hub and nodes

+	{
+	  "http:\u002f\u002fnode-machine:5554": {
+	    "busy": false,
+	    "lastSessionStart": -1,
+	    "version": "3.14.0-SNAPSHOT",
+	    "usedTestSlots": 0,
+	    "testSlots": 1,
+	    "status": "ACTIVE"
+	  },
+	  "hub": {
+	    "version": "3.14.0-SNAPSHOT",
+	    "status": "ACTIVE"
+	  },
+	  "success": true
+	}

+- GET `/grid/admin/StatusServlet?jsonpath=$['http://node-machine:5554']` param: returns partial information of the above status.

+	{
+	    "busy": false,
+	    "lastSessionStart": -1,
+	    "version": "3.14.0-SNAPSHOT",
+	    "usedTestSlots": 0,
+	    "testSlots": 1,
+	    "status": "ACTIVE"
+	  }

+- POST `/grid/admin/StatusServlet?status=INACTIVE`: allow to disable hub and nodes.
+Allowed values are 'ACTIVE' and 'INACTIVE'.
+If 'INACTIVE' is given, then all running test sessions will continue, but no new session will be allowed, reporting that no node is available to process request.
+This allows to update gracefuly the whole grid, waiting for current tests to end.

+##### INTERNAL USE!
+FileServlet (/grid/admin/FileServlet) #####

+- POST a zip file content to `/grid/admin/FileServlet` with `output` parameter will unzip the file to the hub. `output` values can be 'upgrade' to place file to `<grid_root>/upgrade` folder, or any path value which will unzip file under `<grid_root>/upload/<your_path>/<some_random_id>`.
+This returns the path where files where unzipped
+- GET `/grid/admin/FileServlet?file=file:<filePath>` will download file present in the `upload` directory only.
+The path is relative to this folder.
+- GET `/grid/admin/FileServlet/<filePath>` will download file present in the `upload` directory only.
+The path is relative to this folder.
+This is used by mobile tests to make application file available to appium.

+#### Node entry points ####

+##### NodeStatusServlet (/extra/NodeStatusServlet) #####
+ - GET `/extra/NodeStatusServlet`: returns a partial GUI which is used by hub GuiServlet
+ - GET `/extra/NodeStatusServlet?format=json`: returns the node information in json format

+	{
+	  "memory": {
+	    "totalMemory": 17054,
+	    "class": "com.infotel.seleniumrobot.grid.utils.MemoryInfo",
+	    "freeMemory": 4629
+	  },
+	  "maxSessions": 1,
+	  "port": 5554,
+	  "ip": "node_machine",
+	  "cpu": 25.2,
+	  "version": "3.14.0-SNAPSHOT",
+	  "status": "ACTIVE"
+	}

+- POST `/extra/NodeStatusServlet?status=INACTIVE`: disable this node.
+It won't accept any new session, but current test session will continue.
+Allowed values are 'ACTIVE' and 'INACTIVE'

+##### INTERNAL USE!
+FileServlet (/extra/FileServlet) #####

+Same as FileServlet on hub

+##### INTERNAL USE!
+NodeTaskServlet (/extra/NodeTaskServlet) #####

+Several actions are available. **Most of them could be dangerous** if used in an unsecured environment as it gives access to the node itself
+They are all used internaly by seleniumRobot to perform specific actions

+POST `/extra/NodeTaskServlet?action=<action>` supports several actions

+- `action=restart`: restart node computer
+- `action=kill&process=<process_name>`: kill a process by name without extension
+- `action=killPid&pid=<pid>`: kill a process by pid
+- `action=leftClic&x=<x_coordinate>&y=<y_coordinate>`: perform a left click at point x,y
+- `action=rightClic&x=<x_coordinate>&y=<y_coordinate>`: perform a right click at point x,y
+- `action=sendKeys&keycodes=<kc1>,<kc2>` where kcX is a key code.
+Sends keys to desktop.
+Used to send non alphanumeric keys
+- `action=writeText&text=<text>`: write text to desktop.
+- `action=uploadFile&name=<file_name>&content=<base64_string>` use browser to upload a file when a upload file window is displayed.
+The base64 content is copied to a temps file which will then be read by browser.
+- `action=setProperty&key=<key>&value=<value>` set java property for the node

+GET `/extra/NodeTaskServlet?action=<action>` supports several actions

+- `action=version`: returns the version of the node
+- `action=screenshot`: returns a base64 string of the node screen (PNG format)
+- `action=startVideoCapture&session=<test_session_id>`: start video capture on the node.
+SessionId is used to store the video file
+- `action=stopVideoCapture&session=<test_session_id>`: stop video capture previously created (use the provided sessionId)
+- `action=startAppium&session=<test_session_id>`: start appium server
+- `action=stopAppium&session=<test_session_id>`: stop the appium server previously started with corresponding sessionId
+- `action=driverPids&browserName=<browser>&browserVersion=<version>&existingPids=<some_pids>`: Returns list of PIDS for this driver exclusively.
+This allows the hub to know which browser has been recently started.
+If existingPids is not empty, these pids won't be returned by the command.
+Browser name and version refers to installed browsers, declared in grid node
+- `action=browserAndDriverPids&browserName=<browser>&browserVersion=<version>&parentPids=<some_pid>`: Returns list of PIDs for this driver and for all subprocess created (driver, browser and other processes).
+This allows to kill any process created by a driver. parentPids are the processs for which we should search child processes.
+- `action=keepAlive`: move mouse from 1 pixel so that windows session does not lock

+##### INTERNAL USE!
+MobileNodeServlet (/extra/MobileNodeServlet) #####

+Servlet for getting all mobile devices information This helps the hub to update capabilities with information on the connected device

+GET `/extra/MobileNodeServlet?caps=<capabilities_as_json_string>`: returns updated capabilities as Json. this will allow to add missing caps, for example when client requests an android device without specifying it precisely

 ## Q&A ##